Classifying spaces and the Lascar group: The Lascar Group as a Fundamental Group

 \section{The Lascar Group as a Fundamental Group}

 In this section, let $T$ be a complete first-order theory, let $\kappa >|T| $ be a regular cardinal, and let $\bbU \in \Mod (T)$ be a model which is $\kappa$-universal and strongly $\kappa$-homogeneous.
-The results of this section extend, with the same proofs, to any $\kappa$-accessible category containing a $\kappa$-universal, strongly $\kappa$-homogeneous object.
-We need the following facts. \begin{prop}[\cite{quillen}] Let $\calC$ be a filtered category.
-Then $\calC$ is contractible. \end{prop}
+The results of this section extend, with the same proofs, to any $\kappa$-accessible category containing a $\kappa$-universal, strongly $\kappa$-homogeneous object in the sense of Remark~\ref{rmk:univ-homog}.
+We need the following facts.